What motivates a customer to take an advocacy action? This question grows more and more important as the buying process grows more customer-centric.

 Avoid rushing into the purchase of a software that forces you to perform advocacy as the software sees it

-Now, I don't want to end on a negative note.
 So, if I can leave you with one last thought when it comes to advocacy, it's that advocacy programs should be incredible customer-focused.
 The truth is that it's the easiest thing to dismiss but also the most important.
-So, in conclusion, don't forget the:
+So, in conclusion, don't forget the customer.